jwcarr/mantel/README.md

 Computation time
 ----------------

-To estimate how long it will take to perform a Mantel test on your data, refer to ```computation_time.pdf```, which shows computation time for 3×3 through 500×500 matrices using 1,000, 10,000, and 100,000 permutations (on a laptop computer).
+To estimate how long it will take to perform a Mantel test on your data, refer to ```computation_time.pdf```, which shows computation time (on a laptop computer) for 3×3 through 500×500 matrices using 1,000, 10,000, and 100,000 permutations.
 This applies only to the Pearson and Spearman correlations – Kendall’s *τ* will be much slower.

 Deterministic vs. stochastic Mantel tests